nguyenhuynghia/react-native-variable-list/README.md

   - legacyImplementation

 ### Added new props
   - **columnLayout** (array): Property to define desired column layout.
-Can be any any length array of intigers.
+Can be any length array of intigers.
 If the specified array is shorter than the supplied number of data component will continue rendering items from the beggining.
 Defaults to `[1]`
   - **renderItem** (function): Difference from FlatList component that it accepts one argument which is an object contains `{item, itemIndex, rowIndex, columnIndex}`
     - **item**: item to render
     - **rowIndex**: index of the row containing this item